-10.4.2.3 Ready To Transfer (R2T)
+10.4.2.3.
+Ready To Transfer (R2T)

-Because an R2T PDU is an iSCSI data-type PDU (see section 5.1) that is not delivered as-is to the initiator iSCSI layer, the arrival of an R2T PDU is not notified to the iSCSI layer by the Datamover layer.
+Because an R2T PDU is an iSCSI data-type PDU (see Section 5.1) that is not delivered as-is to the initiator iSCSI layer, the Datamover layer does not notify the iSCSI layer of the arrival of an R2T PDU.
 When an iSCSI node sends an R2T PDU to its local Datamover layer, the local and remote Datamover layers transparently bring about the data transfer requested by the R2T PDU.